andrew-spade-acn/data-grid-presentation/PITCHME.md

 Pros:
 * Selecting included
 * Excel like keyboard shortcuts included
-* "easy" to get started
+* Easier to get started

 Cons:
 * No sorting, grouping, filtering out of the box
+* Outdated version of React, which means major performance limitations

 ---